majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module1/lab1.rst

 Install Nginx Plus
 ~~~~~~~~~~~~~~~~~~~~

-.. note:: Execute these commands on the Nginx Plus Master instance.
+.. note:: Execute this command from the Nginx Plus Master instance.

 .. code:: shell